piharpi/jekyll-klise/README.md

 If you see any typos or formatting errors in a post, or any other issue that needs to be addressed, please do not hesitate to open a pull request and fix it!

+Yeaaa feel free to open a pull request.

 ## License

 This project is open source and available under the [MIT License](LICENSE).